Email Analytics Best Practices: Using Analytics to Optimize Email Deliverability

 Email success means different things to different people.
 A marketing organization may be monitoring opens and clicks, whereas a developer or system admin might watch delivery and fail rates.
 At the end of the day, the email analytics that you care most about are going to be dependent on the type of email you send, and more specifically, your organizational goals and priorities.
 In this blog we are going to cover:

 - What you should expect from your email service provider (ESP)

-- How you can maximize your email deliverability with email analytics
+- How you can maximize your email deliverability optimization with an email analytics report

 An ESP will help do a couple of things:

-- Performance Tracking – Email senders will often use SocketLabs for the in-depth reporting capabilities that are offered on every plan level.
+- Email Performance Metrics Tracking – Email senders will often use SocketLabs for the in-depth email analytics reporting capabilities that are offered on every plan level.
 Our customers send email that is vital to the success of their business, so having the best performance tracking technology is a definite requirement.
-With over 12 years spent developing to perfect email platform for our customers, we have created a completely comprehensive reporting dashboard and support system that gives senders every metric and bit of advice they could need to maximize their email performance.
+With over 12 years spent developing to perfect email platform for our customers, we have created a completely comprehensive reporting dashboard and support system that gives senders every metric and bit of advice they could need to maximize their email performance metrics.

-*Once you find the right ESP fit for your organization, you will be able to start sending, tracking, analyzing, and optimizing your email to get the results and ROI you want.
-To learn more about email service providers and how to choose the right one for your organization, read my blog on the topic here.*
+Once you find the right ESP fit for your organization, you will be able to start sending, tracking, analyzing, and optimizing your email to get the results and ROI you want.
+To learn more about email service providers and how to choose the right one for your organization, read my blog on email customer service.

 Email Analytics Reports That are Important to The Success of Your Email

-All of these analytics are captured and reported in the SocketLabs engagement report so senders can see how their audience is interacting with their mail.
+All of these email performance metrics are captured and reported in the SocketLabs engagement report so senders can see how their audience is interacting with their mail.
 If you notice your emails aren’t performing well overall, engagement reports are a great starting point to see if you need to tweak the messaging, design, or overall user experience of your email.